estruyf/blog-content/content/posts/2021-08-01-installing-hugo-on-wsl-for-windows.md

 - Now that the `brew` command is available, you can run `brew install hugo`.
 - Once completed, you will have access to the `hugo` command, generate a new site, or build/serve an existing one.

-{{< blockquote type="Important" text="Hugo will only be available in your WSL environment this way.
+{{< blockquote type="important" text="Hugo will only be available in your WSL environment this way.
 This is not an issue on my end, as WSL is my primary terminal instance." >}}

 {{< caption-new "/uploads/2021/08/hugo-in-wsl.png" "Hugo running in WSL"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAAB5SURBVF3BWw6CQBREwdNX4iMIC/Db/a8NY0YHR/sqHxpilU6nc861chh7thG0TeC58SMREt2uH9gPI7dyo6WZHxXb/IvjsSciaM/GvVZs80+IrlwL11Kwk00ISygTO1nrpukCgiQJFkLiI1nrXmkyk4URwhgQ4ksSb/JUOvfs5jv0AAAAAElFTkSuQmCC" "1115" >}}